 Even the loss of a nonworking spouse can hurt a family’s finances.
 “If something happens to the partner who stays home, the full-time breadwinner would need support at home,” Doyle said.
 “The children are not going to take care of themselves.”

-Life insurance can protect your family financially, she said.
+Life insurance can protect your family financially, according to Doyle.
 For most people, an affordable term-life policy is the best option, she said.
 A term-life policy will pay your beneficiaries a certain amount if you die within a certain number of years after signing up for coverage.
 A healthy, nonsmoking 30-year-old can get a 20-year, $250,000 term life policy for just $160 a year — or about $13 a month, according to the study.

 If your furnace goes out or the roof needs to be fixed, the expense of repair can deal your finances a blow.
 “If you’re hit with a lot of big expenses at once, it can really throw your budget off,” Doyle said.